saeid-h/financial-assistant/README.md

 ## Supported CSV Formats

-The application supports various CSV formats from different financial institutions:
+The application is designed to handle **CSV files from ANY financial institution** using intelligent column detection.

+📖 **[Complete CSV Format Guide](docs/CSV-FORMAT-GUIDE.md)** - Detailed documentation with examples from real banks

+### Quick Overview

 ### Format 1: Standard Bank Statement
 ```csv